tesoph/MS1_Portfolio/README.md

 * The [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate the CSS.
 * The [W3c Markup Validation Service](https://validator.w3.org) was used to validate each page of html.
-* Chrome DevTools was used to test each page across all media query breakpoints to ensure the responsive design works as expected and there is no screen width at which there is overlapping, hidden, or otherwise misplaced elements.
+* Chrome DevTools was used to test each page across all media query breakpoints to ensure the responsive design works as expected and there is no screen width at which there is overflow or misplaced elements.

+### Testing User Stories
+* As a user, I want to be able to view a virtual gallery of the artist’s work.
+  * The home page of the website is a gallery of the artist's work.
+  * The gallery is responsively designed to look well at every screen size.
+  * A greyscale filter has been applied to thumbnails with significant color so that the gallery looks more uniform.

+* As a user, I want to be able to enlarge the images in the gallery so that I can see more detail of the art.
+  * The thumbnail images in the gallery are cropped and have visual effects applied on hover to indicate that they are clickable.
+Tapping an image is an intuitive action for a mobile user.
+On clicking a thumbnail a fancybox window is opened which provides the user with a full-size version of the image and from which the user can navigate all images in the gallery and/or return to the gallery page.

+* As a user, I want to be able to contact the artist so I can ask about commissions, collaborations and/or general inquiries.
+  * There is a contact page with contact information and a form to contact the artist.
+This contact page is accessible from every page of the website through the navigation bar and is easy to find.

+* As a user, I want to be clearly presented with links to the artist’s social media accounts so I can keep up to date and/or interact with them across the web.
+    * The footer on every page contains social media icons (currently these icons link to Google.com but in the future will be updated with real social media accounts).

+* As a user, I would to know more about the artist's background and work.
+  * There is an about page with information on the artist's background and work.
+This page is easily accesible from the navigation bar on every page.

+* As a user, I want to be able to buy merchandise or artwork so that I can support the artist’s work.
+  * There is a shop which is easily accessible from the navigation bar on every page.

+### Manual Testing
 The website has been manually tested to ensure it passes the following test cases:

 * Navigation bar (every page)